VenkateshVasam/sudokusolver/README.md

 # sudokusolver
-the sudoku sover programming code in java
+the sudoku solver programming code in Java.